 When he was 13, Andrew and his brother, Robert (the other brother had been killed in battle), joined the local militia to help fight the British.
-They were captured, and Andrew suffered a serious sword wound on his hand and head when he refused to shine the boots of their British captor.
-Those scars stayed with him all his life.
-Robert died of smallpox not long after this experience, and soon their mother died as well.
-At just 14 years old, Andrew Jackson was alone.
+They were captured, and Andrew suffered a serious sword wound on his hand and head when he refused to shine the

-After a few years, he became interested in studying law, and became a successful lawyer.
-Through his lucrative private law practice, and by buying and selling land, he became wealthy.
-Andrew Jackson owned many slaves at the Hermitage, his plantation near Nashville, Tennessee.
+After a few years, he became interested in studying law, eventually becoming a successful lawyer.
+Through his lucrative private law practice and by buying and selling land, he became wealthy.
+Andrew

+Jackson owned many slaves at the Hermitage, his plantation near Nashville, Tennessee.
 He loved to gamble, and bought himself several race horses.